Charlie McAvoy

-Charles Patrick McAvoy Jr. (born December 21, 1997) is an American professional ice hockey defenseman for the Boston Bruins of the National Hockey League (NHL).
-He was selected 14th overall in the 2016 NHL Entry Draft by the Bruins.
+Charles Patrick McAvoy Jr. (born December 21, 1997) is an American professional ice hockey defenseman and alternate captain for the Boston Bruins of the National Hockey League (NHL).
+He was selected 14th overall in the 2016 NHL entry draft.

 Early life

 McAvoy was born on December 21, 1997, in Long Beach, New York.
 His father, Charles McAvoy Sr., was the fourth-generation owner of Charles A. McAvoy Plumbing & Heating in Long Beach, while his mother Jennifer worked as an elementary school teacher in Bethpage, New York.
 Although he grew up surrounded by New York Islanders fans, McAvoy and his family were supporters of the New York Rangers of the National Hockey League (NHL), as several members of the Rangers were customers at the family plumbing company.

 Playing career

+Junior and collegiate career

 McAvoy played in the 2010 Quebec International Pee-Wee Hockey Tournament with the New York Rangers minor ice hockey team.
 In August 2013, McAvoy committed to play college hockey at Boston University.

 McAvoy played for the USA Hockey National Team Development Program in the United States Hockey League for two seasons.
-During the 2015–16 NCAA men's ice hockey season, BU coach David Quinn paired McAvoy with star BU defenseman and future fellow NHL player Matt Grzelcyk, already selected as a third round 2012 NHL Entry Draft pick by the Boston Bruins.
+During the 2015–16 NCAA men's ice hockey season, BU coach David Quinn paired McAvoy with star BU defenseman and future fellow NHL player Matt Grzelcyk, already selected as a third round 2012 NHL entry draft pick by the Boston Bruins.
 McAvoy was part of the gold medal-winning team at the 2015 IIHF World U18 Championships.
 He was also a member of the bronze medal-winning U-20 team at the 2016 World Junior Ice Hockey Championships.

-Leading up to the 2016 NHL Entry Draft, McAvoy was highly regarded by scouts and was considered one of the top four defensemen available.
+Leading up to the 2016 NHL entry draft, McAvoy was highly regarded by scouts and was considered one of the top four defensemen available.

-McAvoy was a member of the USA team that won gold in the 2017 World Junior Ice Hockey Championships.
-He was awarded Player of the Game honors in the gold-medal game.